-There are several different ways victims have been harmed by e-cigarette use.
+There are several different ways e-cigarettes have harmed victims.
 As a result, we’re seeing different types of lawsuit complaints, including:

-Of course, manufacturers are prepared to defend their interests in court.
+Of course, manufacturers will defend their interests in court.
 This is why it’s important to talk to an experienced personal injury attorney for help.
 An attorney will represent you and be prepared to fight for your interests in and out of court.